-Metromile or Root Insurance: Which usage-based insurance company is best?
+Metromile or Root Insurance: Which company is best for you?

 Comparing Root and Metromile car insurance is tricky: both of these carriers provides usage-based auto insurance that caters to infrequent or occasional drivers.
 Root Car Insurance — based in Colombus, Ohio — is a relative newcomer to the insurance space, having been founded in 2016.
 Metromile, founded in California in 2011, is Root's predecessor.
 Both of these companies derive premiums from mileage totals and rely upon technology to complement their pricing strategies: Root uses a mobile app, while Metromile has a telematics discount option.
 Compare Metromile and Root to decide which of these next-wave auto insurance options is right for you.

 Pay in Full

 eSign or ePay

 Metromile offers pay per mile car insurance that is ideal for people who don't drive a lot.
 You'll pay a low monthly rate, plus a charge based on the actual miles you drive.
 So if you don’t drive a lot, you can save a lot on car insurance.
 You can customize your coverage and select from the same options you're used to.
 Then, you'll plug in a small device into your car that counts your miles and lets you know what’s going on with your car at all times.
 At the end of the month, your bill will be a total of your base rate plus the number of miles you drive, so it can vary each month depending on how much you drive.

 Plus, you don’t have to worry about going “over” on miles.
 If you reach 250 miles (or 150 for New Jersey drivers) in one day, you won’t be charged for any more miles that day.